illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 There's also the practical side of price, availability, user base, ease of use, etc. That narrows it down quickly.

 I looked at:
-- Raspberry Pi 4
-- Arduino
-- BeagleBone Black
-- BeagleBone AI

 - ***Raspberry Pi 4***
+    - Very popular
 - ***Arduino***
+    - Very popular
 - ***BeagleBone Black***

 - ***BeagleBone AI***

     - Beagle is 100% open source design.
 You don't get a Raspberry schematic, let alone the PCB design files.
 Of course, designing your own computer board isn't for the faint-hearted.
     - The new BeagleBone AI is a rocket at the expense of needing USB 3.0 to run tethered.
     - The older BeagleBone Black runs cool tethered on a USB 2.0.
     - The BeagleBone Black or AI can use the same "cape" plug-in board and are compatible, so far as the peripherals are common, which many of the baseline features are.